 The articles point to some kind of friendship mismatch or misunderstanding.
 With the prevalence of Facebook, people aren’t sure how to define friendship or where to set its limits.
-It’s difficult to tell whether your friendships are nonexistent, circumstantial, or enduring, especially when so much communication takes place online and people are so frazzled and full of motion.
+It’s hard to tell whether your friendships are nonexistent, circumstantial, or enduring, especially when so much communication takes place online and people are so frazzled.
 To have good friendship, you need a place that isn’t shifting under your feet.

 Also, despite all this friendship press, many people don’t want to take up the subject in the first place.
 If you talk about friendship, you get cast as touchy-feely.
 Yet friendship is one of the ancient subjects of poetry and philosophy, one of the oldest subjects in literature.
 Gilgamesh goes out beyond the land of the living to search for his friend who has died.
 “Ze dodi veze re’ei” (“This is my beloved and this is my friend”), says the Song of Songs.
 Aristotle wrote of friendship as reciprocal goodwill, where both people want what is good for the other.
 It must be based on virtue, he argues, because nothing else will sustain itself.